 The certification bodies approved by the NCS work in accordance with ISO 17065 and have longstanding experience in certifying ethical standards in the industry.

 Foodstuff and unprocessed agricultural produce can be featured as “organic” products according to the EU Organic Regulation.
 For natural products such as cosmetics several standards have been created.
 Through them, associations of most different sizes and hierarchies came to life.
 They define the concept “natural cosmetic” in quite a similar way.
 Our product certification for natural cosmetics gears itself closely on the general criteria of the most known associations.

 Pursuant to the understanding and expectations of the consumers, natural products should as far as possible been generated in natural processes.
 Nevertheless, newer production methods should also be evaluated on their sustainability characteristics.
 A working group “ecological raw materials” has been set up which takes care of this aspect.
-The expert circele, at the moment manned by GfaW, EcoControl and INCI-experts, develops in mutual exchange of knowledge and transfer of ideas sustainable ecological requirements for natural and organic products.
+The expert circele, at the moment manned by GfaW, EcoControl and INCI-experts, develops in mutual exchange of knowledge and transfer of ideas of sustainable and ecological requirements for natural and organic products.

 A first important focus is the substitution of petrochemical sources by plant-based ones, often also by animal or microbial ones.
 Especially for natural cosmetics, ecological washing and cleaning products and household items a lot of pioneer work is carried out to preserve the functionality of the products.